GaryLuoLuo/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What is a closure, and how/why would you use one?
     - a closure gives you access to an outer function’s scope from an inner function.
     - A closure is the **combination of a function and the lexical environment** within which that function was declared. let you associate data (the lexical environment) with a function that operates on that data.
+    - Since a nested function is a closure, this means that **a nested function can "inherit" the arguments and variables of its containing function**.
+In other words, the inner function contains the scope of the outer function.
 ```
 function makeFunc() {
   var name = 'Mozilla';